holepunchto/hyperswarm/README.md

  - `cb`.
 Function.
    - `err`.
 Error.
    - `socket`.
 The established TCP or UTP socket.
-   - `details`.
+   - `info`.
 Object describing the connection.
      - `type`.
 String.
 Should be either `'tcp'` or `'utp'`.
      - `client`.
 Boolean.
 If true, the connection was initiated by this node.
      - `peer`.
 Object describing the peer.
 (Will be the same object that was passed into this method.)